Bedřich Dlouhý: Life and career

 In 1965 Dlouhý was awarded one of the six main prizes at the IVe Biennale Internationale des Jeunes Artistes de Paris, allowing him to spend half a year studying in France.
 The exhibition by five Czech artists at the Biennale was described as an important discovery.
 After the Warsaw Pact invasion of Czechoslovakia in 1968, Dlouhý fell ill and ceased painting till 1970.
 In 1972 he married Vlasta Bláhová (born 1945), an economist and artist.
 During the normalization era he was not allowed to exhibit his art, and he worked instead as an external designer for Trade Organization Artcentrum and occasionally as a graphic artist for exhibition organisers.

 In 1981 Dlouhý, Hugo Demartini and Theodor Pištěk organised a get-together and one-day exhibition for artists, critics and friends at Dlouhý's country retreat, former millhouse in Netvořice.
-On his 50th birthday in 1983 he had his first opportunity to show his work in Prague, at Galerie Vincence Kramáře; the exhibition broke visitor records and was widely reviewed in the press.
+On his 50th birthday in 1983 he had his first opportunity to show his work in Prague, at Vincenc Kramář Gallery; the exhibition broke visitor records and was widely reviewed in the press.

 In 1987 he was a founding member of the group The Odd Ones, with whom he continued to exhibit until 1992.
 In 1990 he was appointed to a professorship of painting at the Academy of Fine Arts in Prague.

-Bedřich Dlouhý lives and works in Prague.
+Dlouhý lived and worked in Prague.
 In 2020 he had a large retrospective exhibition of his work at Prague City Gallery.

+Dlouhý died on 30 May 2025, at the age of 92.